Lyndon B. Johnson: Personality and public image

 According to biographer Randall Woods, Johnson posed in many different roles:

 "Johnson the Son of the Tenant Farmer, Johnson the Great Compromiser, Johnson the All-Knowing, Johnson the Humble, Johnson the Warrior, Johnson the Dove, Johnson the Romantic, Johnson the Hard-Headed Pragmatist, Johnson the Preserver of Traditions, Johnson the Crusader for Social Justice, Johnson the Magnanimous, Johnson the Vindictive or Johnson the Uncouth, LBJ the Hick, Lyndon the Satyr, and Johnson the Usurper".

-Johnson had his particular brand of persuasion, known as "The Johnson Treatment".
-"There was no more powerful majority leader in American history," biographer Robert Dallek writes.
-Dallek stated that Johnson had biographies on all the senators, knew what their ambitions, hopes, and tastes were and used it to his advantage in securing votes.
-Another Johnson biographer noted, "He could get up every day and learn what their fears, their desires, their wishes, their wants were and he could then manipulate, dominate, persuade and cajole them."
-As president, Johnson vetoed 30 bills; no other president in history vetoed so many bills and never had a single one overridden by Congress.
-He was often seen as an ambitious, tireless, and imposing figure who was ruthlessly effective at getting legislation passed.
-He typically worked 18- to 20-hour days without a break and had no regular leisure activities.
-He stood 6 ft 3.5 in tall.
+Johnson was often described as an ambitious, tireless, and imposing figure who was highly effective at securing the passage of legislation, reportedly working 18- to 20-hour days with few breaks or leisure activities.
+He employed a distinctive method of political persuasion, known as "The Johnson Treatment".
+This included maintaining biographies of all U.S. Senators, learning their ambitions, hopes, and personal preferences, and using his height of 6 ft 3+1/2 in to physically intimidate them in order to secure votes.
+Robert Dallek wrote of Johnson, "There was no more powerful majority leader in American history", while Doris Kearns Goodwin noted that he "could get up every day and learn what their fears, their desires, their wishes, their wants were and he could then manipulate, dominate, persuade and cajole them".
+As president, Johnson vetoed 30 bills; no other president in history vetoed as many bills without having a single veto overridden by Congress.

 Johnson's cowboy hat and boots reflected his Texas roots and love of the rural hill country.
 From 250 acre of land that he was given by an aunt in 1951, he created a 2700 acre working ranch with 400 cattle.
 The National Park Service keeps a herd descended from Johnson's and maintains the ranch property.

 Biographer Randall Woods argues that Social Gospel themes Johnson learned from childhood allowed him to transform social problems into moral problems.
 This helps explain his longtime commitment to social justice, and explicitly inspired his foreign-policy approach to Christian internationalism and nation-building.
 For example, in a 1966 speech he quoted at length from the Social Creed of the Methodist Church, adding "It would be very hard for me to write a more perfect description of the American ideal."